tbngo/mamba/README.md

 ### Run the Mamba compiler and generate llvm code
 ```
-./mamba.native -l example.mc > example.out
+./mamba.native -l tests/example.mb > tests/example.out
 ```

 ### Run the llvm code
 ```
-lli example.out
+lli tests/example.out
 ```
 ###
 ```
 This is all in a make file.
-Running make cleans resotres the directory.
+Running make cleans restores the directory.
 Running make all compiles mamba.native and running make test runs the test code example.mb with mamba.native and prints the output of the llvm file.
 ```

 ### Compiler files